RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/5-Developer Manual/0-api-concepts.md

 #### OData Function Reference

+##### Relative Dates
+When comparing dates you can use relative date glyphs to represent a dynamic value.
+The avaliable glyphs are:

+- today
+- tomorrow
+- startOfWeek
+- endOfWeek
+- startOfMonth
+- endOfMonth
+- startOfQuarter
+- endOfQuarter

+For example `created gt '@today'` would compare the created date to be after the start of today.
+All relative dates have midnight as their time component.

 ##### in

 The in() function tests if at a given column contains at least one of the given values